Kraisie/SeriesTracker/README.md

 * To delete a series click on "Edit" > "Delete a series" and select the one you want to delete
 * Instead of scrolling through a long list of series you can focus a table and press a key on your keyboard to directly select the first series with that initial letter
 * Click on "Mode" > "Search Series" to search for a series in your data by some parameters.
-    * Userstates are symbolised by the tables of the main menu
 * "Settings" > "Open Settings" will open the settings to choose the file locations, BackUp frequency and to change your API-Key

 ##### BackUps